AliFarzi/CapstoneProject/src/main/java/LoggingModule/README.md

 2025-11-14.log

 How It Works
-1. Write a log
+Write a log
 LoggingManager logger = LoggingManager.getInstance();
 logger.log("Crane started lifting", LogLevel.INFO, "Crane1");

-This automatically:
+This will:

-creates the folder if needed
+create the folder if needed

-creates or appends the daily .log file
+create or append the daily .log file

-writes a timestamped message
+write a timestamped log entry

-2. Read or delete logs (CLI)
+Read or Delete Logs (CLI)

-LogApp.java lets you:
+LogApp.java allows you to:

-choose a module folder
+pick a module folder

-pick a log file
+select a daily log file

-open or delete it
+open it or delete it

-The CLI now catches LoggingException and prints clean messages instead of stack traces.
+The CLI catches LoggingException and prints clear messages instead of stack traces.

 Custom Exception